helltraitor/turing-machine-rs/examples/README.md

 - [Nice Test](#nice-test)

 ### Binary addition
-Binary addition is a turing machine which can calculate two binary numbers addition.
+Binary addition is a turing machine that can calculate two binary numbers added.
 This machine translates tape `a+b` into ` c `, where c is a + b.
-This machine always leave empty symbols before and after because this is the only one way to check is this the end (begin) of number.
+This machine always leaves empty symbols before and after because this is the only way to check if this is the end (begin) of a number.

 ### Hyper machine
-Hyper machine is the turing machine for translating tape "choose second argument" to "choose third argument".
-Instead of char or whatever else symbols this machine works with other turing machines.
+Hyper machine is the turing machine for translating tapes from "choose second argument" to "choose third argument".
+Instead of char or whatever else symbols are, this machine works with other turing machines.

 ### Nice Test
-Simplest machine which translate "nice" to "test" and "test" to "nice" words.
-This machine is a good place to quick start.
+The most basic machine translates `nice` to `test` and `test` to `nice` words.This machine is a good place to quickly start.